Large Ware House (Distribution Centre) - Construction Cost Price Trend and Forecast

 Following a 30-40% increase in cement prices from 300 INR/bag to 450 INR/bag in Andhra Pradesh, construction costs jumped by 30-40%.
 Along with price increases for plumbing, tiles, and electricity, steel prices increased from 47,000 INR/MT to around 69,000 to 72,000 INR/MT.

-Due to rising pricing of commodities such as lumber, steel, glass, and concrete, as well as supply chain issues and labour shortages, building output in the United Kingdom declined by 1.8 % in October 2021.
+Due to the rising pricing of commodities such as lumber, steel, glass, and concrete, as well as supply chain issues and labour shortages, building output in the United Kingdom declined by 1.8 % in October 2021.
 However, with new housing projects on the way, demand remained strong.

 The price of raw materials fell in December, but construction costs in the United States continued to rise.
 Steel mill goods grew by 0.2 % in the fourth quarter, followed by a 20 % increase in building prices in 2021.